SigmaSavage/pdf-template-engine/README.md

 - A **Filler UI** (at `/fill`):
 	- Choose a saved template.
+	- See a **live pdf.js canvas preview** with an interactive overlay.
-	- Enter values for each field.
+	- Enter values for each schema key in a data card.
+	- Hover a data row to **highlight the matching field box** in the preview and show a key flag.
+	- Click a data row to select the matching field box for **move/resize and per-field styling**.
+	- Adjust layout and style from the Filler and **save changes back to the current template or as a new template**.
-	- Generate and preview/download the filled PDF.
+	- Generate and download a filled PDF that matches the live preview.

 - A **headless core engine** (already implemented internally in `lib/pdfEngine.ts`):
-	- `fillPdfFromTemplate({ pdfBytes, fields, data })` uses pdf-lib to write values into a PDF.
+	- `fillPdfFromTemplate({ pdfBytes, fields, data })` uses pdf-lib to write values into a PDF, respecting basic style metadata on each field.

 In the future, these pieces will be exposed as a **proper NPM package** so you can: